RobertParesi/RobertParesi/README.md

 ## 🎶 **Best Albums for 2025**

-Chicago's Mavis Staples, 86, released “Sad and Beautiful World” (ANTI- Records) on November 7, 2025.
+Chicago's **Mavis Staples**, 86, released **“Sad and Beautiful World”**.
 The album also features a who's who of guest instrumentalists, including Bon Iver's Justin Vernon and old friends Bonnie Raitt and Buddy Guy.
+She does a great version of Hard Times by Gillian Welch and Dave Rawling.
+I've seen her live over 5 times and has such a positive and beautiful presense about her at her shows.
+I highly recommend.